Foadsf/heedless-gpu-controller/README.md

 ### "Locked Out / Lost SSH Key"

-If you lose your private key, do **not** delete the VM immediately.
-Because we set up the Oracle Cloud Agent in Phase 2:

 1. Go to OCI Console -> Instance -> **Resources** -> **Run Command**.
 2. Create a command script to append your *new* public key to `~/.ssh/authorized_keys`.
-3. The agent will execute this as root/sudo, restoring your access.
+3. The agent will execute this as root, restoring your access.

 ### "FAILURE: No GPU detected"

-If the logs say CUDA is not available, it is usually because your Kaggle account is not phone verified.

 1. Go to Kaggle Settings -> **Phone Verification**.
 2. Verify your number.
-3. Go to any notebook on the web interface and manually switch the Accelerator to "GPU T4" once to "unlock" the feature.
+3. Manually switch the Accelerator to "GPU T4" in a web notebook once to "unlock" the feature.

-### "Command not found"

-Run `export PATH=$HOME/.local/bin:$PATH` or add it to your `.bashrc`.